 Prominent among members of the family was 17 priests from the Gualterotti family of Florence; Vanne Gualtieri of Orvieto was a prominent member of the Government for over 30 years, serving as ambassador to many princes, and as leader of a few cities.
-Sante Gualtieri was mayor of Viterbo; Gualtiero Gualtieri...
-Another 88 words (6 lines of text) are included under the topic Early Gualtieri Notables in all our PDF Extended History products and printed products wherever possible.
+Sante Gualtieri was mayor of Viterbo; Gualtiero Gualtieri was Captain of 300 soldiers under Francesco II and managed the castle in Perugia under Pope Paolo IV.
+Sebastiano...
+Another 69 words (5 lines of text) are included under the topic Early Gualtieri Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gualtieri family to the New World and Oceana

 Analysis of immigration records indicates that some of the first North American immigrants bore the name Gualtieri or a variant listed above:

 Gualtieri Settlers in United States in the 19th Century

 - Alessandro Gualtieri, aged 38, who landed in America from Nicattro, in 1893

 Gualtieri Settlers in United States in the 20th Century

 - Alesandro Gualtieri, aged 38, who settled in America from Nicastro, in 1900

 - Adele Gualtieri, aged 12, who immigrated to the United States from Savelli, Italy, in 1908